eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 ## Right-of-way

-The right-of-way computation at each intersection is based on the  of the node.
-For the types *priority* and *priority_stop*, the right-of-way also depends on the -values of the incoming and outgoing edges.
+The right-of-way computation at each intersection is based on the `type` of the node.
+For the types *priority* and *priority_stop*, the right-of-way also depends on the `priority`-values of the incoming and outgoing edges.
 The [edge priorities are also influenced by speed and lane count](#edge_priorities).
 Generally, the traffic direction with the highest edge priorities will get the right of way.